ogxd/ogxd.github.io/content/articles/2-unsafe-read-beyond-of-death/index.md

 }
 ```

-## Mixing length back into equation
+## Mixing length back into the equation

 We're not done yet.
-As we're read N bytes into a 16 bytes vector, we kind of lost the context of the length of that uneven part.
+As we read N bytes into a 16 bytes vector, we kind of lost the context of the length of that uneven part.

 For instance, let's say our input data is a blob of 7 bytes, like so: